 Governor Responsible for Child Protection: Patricia Barnes

-Safeguarding Related Policies can be found on our policies page, please click on the link below to be forwarded to our policies page: Policies Page
+Safeguarding Related Policies can be found on our Policies Page

 Disclosure and Barring Service (DBS) checks (previously CRB checks)